pattonsgirl/CS4900-AppSoftwareDev/DB_Design/1A_Assignment_Conceptual_Model.md

 In the 9/18 class session, you will collaborate with your group to (hopefully) agree to a common conceptual model, which you will then use to design a logical model ahead of the class session on 9/23.

-1. In your `dbdesign-assignments-YOURGHUSERNAME` repository, edit the file `DB-Assignment-1.md` in the `Assignments` folder.
+1. In your HOMEWORK repository, create a folder named `DatabaseDesign`, then create a file named `DB-Assignment-1.md`.
 2. Watch the required videos or read the required articles (listed in the [1R_PreWork_Conceptual_Models.md](1R_PreWork_Conceptual_Models.md) file)
 3. Write a description of the following common conceptual model terms:
 	- Purpose of a conceptual model